red1239109-cmd/Resonetic-Core/resonetics/EXPERIMENT_LOG_EXAMPLE.md

-# EXPERIMENT_LOG_EXAMPLE
+# Experiment Log – How to Read and Reproduce Results

-This document explains **how to read Resonetics experiment logs**.
+This document explains how to read experiment logs produced by the Resonetics systems and how to interpret their meaning correctly.
-It is intended for reviewers, auditors, and collaborators.

-Resonetics logs are **not training logs**.
+Resonetics logs are **research artifacts**, not performance benchmarks.
-They are **conceptual behavior traces**.

 ---

-## 1. What an Experiment Log Represents
+## Purpose of the Log

-Each log entry corresponds to a **single evaluated conceptual state**.

-A state may be:
-- a hypothesis
+The experiment log exists to answer three questions:

+1. What tension or paradox was evaluated?
+2. How did the system classify it?
+3. What action was taken — and why?

+Logs are designed to be:
-- a claim
+- deterministic
-- a paragraph
+- auditable
-- a design decision
+- reproducible
-- a refined idea from a previous iteration

-The system does **not** judge correctness.
-It evaluates **structural behavior under tension**.
+They are **not** meant to demonstrate intelligence or task accuracy.

 ---

-## 2. Canonical Log Example
+## Example Log Entry

 ```json
 {